NIVANorge/Mobius2/docs/mobius2docs/declaration_types.md

 par_enum(name:quoted_string, default:identifier, description:quoted_string) { <special> }
 ```

-These entities are collquially known as "parameter".
+These entities are collectively known as "parameter".
 Parameters are values that are held constant through each single model run, but unlike `constant`s, can be configured to have different values in e.g. data files or MobiView2.
 Parameters can also be distributed over index sets (this is determined by the `par_group` they are in).

 - The `default` value is what you get for the parameter value if a specific value is not provided in the data set.
 - The optional `min` and `max` values are guidelines to the user only, and the model will not complain if the user sets a value outside this bound.
 The bound is also the defaut bound for [sensitivity and optimization](../mobiviewdocs/sensitivity.html) setups.